delhi-egov/bpm-engine/README.md

 2. Edit /egov.properties file to point to your MySQL server and your gmail account
 3. Run "maven clean install -DskipTests" from bpm-engine directory
 4. Copy the generated bpm-engine.war file from the 'app/target' directory to the webapps directory of your Tomcat installation

+# Frontend server setup

+1. Edit the Storage section of /egov.properties file to point to a directory on your filesystem
+2. Copy the generated frontend.war file from the 'frontend/target' directory to the webapps directory of your Tomcat installation
+3. Do a POST request on http://localhost:8080/frontend/user/register with following data

+    {
+        "firstName": "Admin",
+        "lastName" : "Account",
+        "phone" : 1234567890,
+        "password" : "password"
+    }
+4. Go to MySQL console, select 'egov' database by giving command 'use egov;' and give the following command 'update users set role="ADMIN";'